 No blood test is diagnostic of a UTI

 Treatment of Urinary Tract Infections in Children

-The treatment of urinary tract infections in children can be challenging as the decision to admit the hospital for inpatient care versus outpatient treatment can be troublesome.
+The treatment of urinary tract infections in children can be challenging as the decision to admit the patient for inpatient care versus outpatient treatment can be troublesome.
 Patients who present with a competent caregiver, those who can return to the health-care provider facility in case of emergency, and those who are not dehydrated can be managed at home if they are not toxic or severely ill.

-Patients who are septic, those with other comorbidities, children unable to take oral medicine, or neonates should be treated in an inpatient setting.
+Patients who are septic, those with other comorbidities, children who are unable to take oral medicine, or neonates should be treated in an inpatient setting.
 Intravenous ceftriaxone might be a reasonable option in these cases.

 Patients younger than two weeks should also receive ampicillin and gentamicin due to the high risk of group B streptococcus and listeria monocytogenes infections.